-Students with unexcused absences are required to complete a work crew assignment.
-Though the work itself may vary, these take place for boarders in the evenings before or after study hours under the supervision of their dorm councilor, prefect, dorm head, or on-duty faculty member.
-Day students complete their work crews during lunch under the supervision of the day student prefect or day student prefect advisor.
+Students with unexcused absences will receive a consequence.
+Boarding students will serve these consequences in the evenings before or after study hours under the supervision of their prefect, dorm head, on-duty faculty member, dean of residential life, or dean of students.
+Day students serve their consequence during lunch under the supervision of the day student prefect, attendance coordinator or Deans Office assistant.